 my work

-My work spans a range of companies—from early-stage startups to major brands like Cash App, Twitter, and MTV.
-Below is a selection of projects I’ve worked on.
+My experience spans early-stage startups and established brands including Cash App, Twitter, and MTV.
+The projects below reflect a range of work across product design, strategy, and systems thinking.
 Full case studies are available upon request.

 Cash App